Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra

 How to get around in Toronto

 Take the subway or tramways!
 You’ll notice their subways are very long!!!
 The subway is far from covering the whole city, however you can go anywhere with the tramways.
 Buy a presto card and put money on it (5 dollars, 10, 20, 50…).
 A one-way ride is 3 dollars.

 Where to stay in Toronto

 If you’re traveling on a budget, there’s the Parkdale Hostellerie.
-Click here to book your stay.
+Click here to check the photos, reviews and availability.
 If you’re looking for a mid-range place, the Home in Downtown is very-well located.
-Click here to book your stay.
+Click here to check the photos, reviews and availability.
 If you prefer luxury hotels, you’re gonna like the Hotel X Toronto.
-Click here to book your stay.
+Click here to check the photos, reviews and availability.
 Otherwise click here to check what are the hotels available in Toronto.

 Toronto travel tips